 - There are also a bunch of FREE periodic table viewers with varying levels of complexity.
-Some of them include EMD PTE, Periodic Table of the Elements (iPad), iElements (iPad and iPhone), The Periodic Table HD (iPad) and the K12 Periodic Table of the Elements (iPad and iPhone).
+Some of them include EMD PTE, iElements (iPad and iPhone), The Periodic Table HD (iPad) and the K12 Periodic Table of the Elements (iPad and iPhone).

-- A couple premium apps include Mister Chemist (iPad, $2.99) and Periodic Table+ (iPad, $1.99) – though the last one also has a lite version for free.
+- One premium app is Periodic Table+ (iPad, $1.99) – though it also has a lite version for free.